ibm-cloud-docs/appid/ts_index.md

 {: #ts-custom-uri}

 {: tsSymptoms}
-When you enter a web redirect URL that uses a custom URL Scheme it is rejected by the {{site.data.keyword.appid_short_notm}} console.
+When you enter a web redirect URL that uses a custom URL Scheme, it is rejected by the {{site.data.keyword.appid_short_notm}} console.

 {: tsCauses}
 Your URL might be rejected for the following reasons: